VStas/herux/README.md

 =====
 We look for Flux, Redux and Fluxible and want to take the best parts of them.

-We like functional programming, but we like OOP a lot.
+We like functional programming, but we like OOP more.

 Main points
 -----------